Choosing the right school or college for your child can be a challenging and time-consuming process. We are here to help.

-Trinity School and College is able to accommodate a variety of needs and provisions, and is appropriate for both learners with SEN statements or EHC Plans, and non-statemented children, privately or Local Authority funded, with each application being considered individually.
+Trinity School and College is able to accommodate a variety of needs and provisions, and is appropriate for learners with SEN statements or EHC Plans, with application being considered individually.

 Children for whom, until now, school has represented failure, who lack confidence and self-esteem, or who have experienced bullying, often feel that at Trinity they belong to a community that understands and welcomes them.

-The school does not cater for learners with primary behavioural issues where their behaviour or attitude might disrupt the education or welfare of others at the school.
+Learners with behavioural issues where their behaviour or attitude might disrupt the education or welfare of others at the school.

 After an initial interview with the parents or carers, at which their child’s needs can be discussed, we may request a further meeting with parents or carers with the prospective pupil present.

-All pupils are invited for two Taster Days following a successful meeting.
+All pupils are invited for four Taster Days following a successful meeting.
 This allows them to sample a typical day and helps the school gain an insight into their specific strengths and needs.

 Information from existing/relevant and up-to-date assessments by recognised specialists such as Educational Psychologists, Paediatricians and Speech & Language therapists may also be used to make an informed decision.